myreceiptt/nota-markdown/archived-oioi/2025/12/20251218-evergreen-standard.md

   - deploy target,
   - build system notes.

-There are four canonical patterns.
+There are five canonical patterns.

 ---